47. The Principles of Denying Oneself and Forsaking the Flesh

 God was very dissatisfied with something in particular you did.
 Have you pondered within while doing this thing: “How would this matter be viewed by God if it is brought before Him?
 Would God be happy or irritated if He knows about this matter?
 Would God detest it?”
 You didn’t seek it out, did you?
 Even if others reminded you, you would still think that this matter was no big deal and that it didn’t violate principles and that it wasn’t a sin.
 As a result, you ruined it and have provoked God to great anger even to the point of despising you.
 Think things through so you won’t regret them; this is what you must comply with.
 If you sought and examined the matter thoroughly before acting, then would you not have a handle over the matter?
 Even though sometimes people’s states are not good, if they solemnly inspect and seek everything that needs to be done in God’s presence, then there wouldn’t be any big mistakes.
 It is hard for people to avoid mistakes in putting truth into practice.
 If you know how to do things in accordance with truth when you do them, but you don’t carry them out in accordance with truth, then the problem is that you are not fond of truth.
 A person who is not fond of truth will not be changed in disposition.
 If you cannot accurately grasp the will of God and don’t know how to practice, then you should communicate with others.
 If no one feels like they can see the matter clearly, then you should carry out the most reasonable solution; but if you ultimately discover that there is an error in carrying it out this way, then you should quickly correct it, and God will not count the error as a sin.
 Because your intent was right at the time of putting this matter into practice, and you were practicing in accordance with truth, only you didn’t see it clearly, and there were some errors in your actions; this is an extenuating circumstance.
 However, now many people merely rely on their own two hands to work and rely on their own minds to do this and that, and they seldom ponder: Does practicing this way conform to God’s will?
 Would God be happy if I do it this way?
 Would God trust me if I do it this way?
 Would I be putting truth into practice if I do it this way?
 If God hears this, would He be able to say, “This matter is done correctly and suitably.
 Keep it up”?
 Are you able to seriously examine everything like this?
 Are you able to be meticulous in everything?
 Or are you able to ponder if God despises the way you are doing it, how everyone else feels about the way you are doing it, whether you are doing it based on your own will, or to satisfy your own desires…?
 You have to put much thought into it, ask many questions, and seek more, and the errors will become smaller and smaller.
 Doing things this way proves that you are a person who genuinely seeks truth and that you are a person who reveres God, because you are doing things in accordance with the direction required by truth.

 … No matter what you are doing, no matter how big the matter is, and regardless of whether you are fulfilling your duty in God’s family, or whether it is your private matter, you must consider whether this matter conforms with God’s will, whether this matter is something a person with humanity should do, and whether or not what you are doing would make God happy.
 You need to think about these things.
-If you do this, then you are a person who seeks the truth and a person who truly believes in God.
+If you practice in this way, then you are a person who seeks the truth and a person who truly believes in God.
 If you devoutly treat every matter and every truth this way, then you will be able to transform your disposition.
-Some people think that they are doing something personal, and it is a private matter, so they do it as they wish.
-They ignore the truth and do it in whatever way makes them happy, and in whatever way is advantageous to them; they don’t give the slightest amount of consideration to how it affects God’s family and they don’t consider whether or not it is in accordance with the order of the saints.
-Finally, when they are finished with the matter, they are dark inside and uncomfortable; they are uncomfortable but they don’t know how it happened.
+Some people think that they are doing something personal, so they ignore the truth, do it as they wish, and do it in whatever way makes them happy, and in whatever way is advantageous to them; they don’t give the slightest amount of consideration to how it affects God’s family and they don’t consider whether or not it is in accordance with the order of the saints.
+Finally, when they are finished with the matter, they are dark inside and uncomfortable.
 Is this not a worthy retribution?
 If you do things that are not approved by God, then you have offended God.
 If people are not fond of truth, and frequently do things based on their own will, then they will frequently offend God.
 This kind of person is usually not approved by God in what they do and if they do not repent, then they will not be far from punishment.

 from “Seeking God’s Will and Putting Truth Into Practice to the Greatest Extent Possible” in Records of Christ’s Talks